Walsh article from 1924 |

 Surely someone (Mary Mitchell) who was part of the extended family of Robertson, Robertson having been attached to the Jones battalion as physician and then the mayor of Austin during this period, would have heard about and recorded a story about the Tonkawa camp being associated with the 1842 evacuation, and the City of Austin extending an invitation to the tribe for protection.

-Post-1862 Return of Tonkawa to Austin During Civil War; Was 1842 Walsh's Confusion, Conflation or Typo?
+Post-1862 return of Tonkawa to Austin during Civil War; was "1842" Walsh's Confusion, Conflation or Typo?

 After the attack on the Tonkawa in 1862, "Tonkawa had begun drifting further south into Texas by the summer of 1863 ...
 Some survivors found their way back to central Texas including near Austin ..."
 (TxDOT Tribal Histories, Tonkawa Tribe, p.22).
 O'Dell also mentions this in his white paper with additional references.

 Had Walsh conflated the events post-1862 with 1842; was he remembering a camp in Austin after their return in 1863?
+Or was 1842 a slip of the tongue (or memory) or a newspaper typo.

+The latter seems the simplest explanation.
 If you look at what Walsh said, but plug in 1862 rather than 1842, it fits the documented history of the Tonkawa after the 1862 massacre well; let's do that below:

 "In [1862] these Indians [Comanches and other tribes] made an united attack on the Tonks (sic) and almost entirely wiped them out.
 A short time afterwards [ca.1863], the remnant, about two hundred and fifty, came to Austin..."

 This may also explain an otherwise curious quote from Walsh; the Tonkawa were encamped in Austin for "mutual protection" for two years.
 What is the significance of two years?
 Consider that 1863 + 2 = 1865.
-The Civil War ended in 1865 and Austin, a Confederate State, was then surrendered to the Unite States and occupied by Union troops.
+The Civil War ended in 1865 and Austin, a Confederate State, was then surrendered to the United States and occupied by Union troops.
 No more need for "mutual protection".
 And at this time management of "Indian affairs" passed from the C.S.A. to the United States.

-This abstract shows the stops on the way to Jacksboro.
+This abstract below shows the stops on the way to Jacksboro.
 Vouchers on each day show expenses and also number of persons.
 The number shrinks from 135 to 103 by trips end, presumably in part some deciding along the way this wasn't such a good idea after all.
-A starting number of 135 begs the question, how many were in Austin to begin with -- 250? -- some of whom may have decided up front that having made the long trip south to Austin after the 1862 massacre they were simply not going to go back and left on their own for elsewhere they deemed safer (like Mexico, out of the reach of the U.S. Gov't).
+A starting number of 135 begs the question, how many were in Austin to begin with -- 200 (Mitchell) 250 (Walsh)? -- some of whom may have decided up front that having made the long trip south to Austin after the 1862 massacre they were simply not going to go back and left on their own for elsewhere they deemed safer (like Mexico, out of the reach of the U.S. Gov't).

 That there may have been many that decided to not go north is made plausible by a letter written by John Lovejoy, the Indian agent in charge of the move; he reported that upon arriving in Austin they (the Tonkawa) were "... seemingly much dissatisfied and manifesting an unwillingness to leave [Austin], however, I gave the orders, and soon everything was in readiness to move."
 (Dallas Herald, Saturday, May 18, 1867, p.3).